FloDevelops/har_parser/README.md

 ## Installation

 1. Clone the repository or download the files.
-2. Create a virtual environment with `python -m venv venv` and activate it with `venv\Scripts\activate.bat` on Windows or `source venv/bin/activate` on Linux.
+2. Create a virtual environment with `python -m venv venv` and activate it with `source venv/bin/activate` on WSL2.
 3. Install the requirements with `pip install -r requirements.txt`.

 ## Usage